draios/onprem-install-docs/6.X/6.5.1/README.md

 2.  **For Upgrades Only:** Preparing values.yaml

     -  Option1: Use the previous values.yaml used to install your current version (recommended)
-    -  Option2: If you dont have a copy of previous values.yaml, use Installer's import function:
+    -  Option2: If you don't have a copy of previous values.yaml, use Installer's import function:
           ```bash
          ./installer-image import -n <namespace> --certs-directory certs -o values.yaml
           ```